Honeywell International (NASDAQ:HON) Updates Q2 2022 Earnings Guidance

 Honeywell International (NASDAQ:HON – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.98-$2.08 for the period, compared to the consensus earnings per share estimate of $2.03.
 The company issued revenue guidance of $8.50 billion-$8.80 billion, compared to the consensus revenue estimate of $8.72 billion.Honeywell International also updated its FY 2022 guidance to $8.50-$8.80 EPS.

-A number of equities analysts have weighed in on the company.
-Mizuho reduced their price objective on Honeywell International from $245.00 to $235.00 and set a buy rating for the company in a research note on Friday, February 4th.
-TheStreet lowered Honeywell International from a b rating to a c+ rating in a research note on Friday, April 29th.
-Morgan Stanley reduced their price objective on Honeywell International from $212.00 to $211.00 and set an equal weight rating for the company in a research note on Thursday, April 7th.
-UBS Group dropped their target price on Honeywell International from $237.00 to $220.00 and set a buy rating on the stock in a research report on Tuesday, February 15th.
-Finally, Zacks Investment Research upgraded Honeywell International from a sell rating to a hold rating and set a $203.00 target price on the stock in a research report on Tuesday, March 22nd.
-Eight research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $227.14.
+Honeywell International (NASDAQ:HON – Get Rating) last posted its quarterly earnings data on Friday, April 29th.
+The conglomerate reported $1.91 EPS for the quarter, beating analysts’ consensus estimates of $1.86 by $0.05.
+Honeywell International had a net margin of 15.30% and a return on equity of 30.04%.
+The business had revenue of $8.38 billion for the quarter, compared to analyst estimates of $8.29 billion.
+During the same quarter last year, the business earned $1.92 earnings per share.
+The business’s revenue for the quarter was down .9% on a year-over-year basis.
+Research analysts anticipate that Honeywell International will post 8.69 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, June 3rd.
-Stockholders of record on Friday, May 13th will be given a dividend of $0.98 per share.
-This represents a $3.92 annualized dividend and a dividend yield of 2.06%.
-The ex-dividend date of this dividend is Thursday, May 12th.
-Honeywell International’s payout ratio is presently 52.06%.
+A number of research analysts have recently weighed in on HON shares.
+Credit Suisse Group cut their price target on shares of Honeywell International from $226.00 to $211.00 and set a neutral rating on the stock in a report on Friday, February 4th.
+StockNews.com began coverage on shares of Honeywell International in a research report on Thursday, March 31st.
+They issued a hold rating on the stock.
+UBS Group decreased their target price on shares of Honeywell International from $237.00 to $220.00 and set a buy rating on the stock in a research report on Tuesday, February 15th.
+Wells Fargo & Company lifted their target price on shares of Honeywell International from $196.00 to $203.00 in a research report on Monday, May 2nd.
+Finally, Citigroup lifted their price target on shares of Honeywell International from $229.00 to $232.00 in a report on Monday, May 2nd.
+Eight research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+According to MarketBeat, Honeywell International currently has an average rating of Hold and an average price target of $225.93.

-In other Honeywell International news, CEO Darius Adamczyk sold 40,000 shares of the business’s stock in a transaction that occurred on Tuesday, May 10th.
-The stock was sold at an average price of $194.52, for a total value of $7,780,800.00.
-Following the sale, the chief executive officer now owns 165,015 shares of the company’s stock, valued at $32,098,717.80.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-0.45% of the stock is owned by insiders.
+In other news, CEO Darius Adamczyk sold 40,000 shares of Honeywell International stock in a transaction on Tuesday, May 10th.
+The shares were sold at an average price of $194.52, for a total value of $7,780,800.00.
+Following the completion of the sale, the chief executive officer now owns 165,015 shares in the company, valued at approximately $32,098,717.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+0.45% of the stock is currently owned by company insiders.

-Several hedge funds have recently modified their holdings of the stock.
-Monolith Advisors acquired a new position in Honeywell International in the fourth quarter valued at $40,000.
-SkyView Investment Advisors LLC acquired a new position in Honeywell International in the fourth quarter valued at $41,000.
-Covestor Ltd boosted its stake in Honeywell International by 101.3% in the first quarter.
-Covestor Ltd now owns 459 shares of the conglomerate’s stock valued at $89,000 after acquiring an additional 231 shares in the last quarter.
-Schonfeld Strategic Advisors LLC acquired a new position in Honeywell International in the fourth quarter valued at $201,000.
-Finally, AMI Investment Management Inc. boosted its stake in Honeywell International by 16.8% in the first quarter.
-AMI Investment Management Inc. now owns 1,149 shares of the conglomerate’s stock valued at $224,000 after acquiring an additional 165 shares in the last quarter.
-Hedge funds and other institutional investors own 74.27% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Flagship Harbor Advisors LLC raised its stake in Honeywell International by 0.8% in the 4th quarter.
+Flagship Harbor Advisors LLC now owns 8,591 shares of the conglomerate’s stock valued at $1,791,000 after acquiring an additional 66 shares during the period.
+Ironwood Wealth Management LLC. boosted its stake in Honeywell International by 2.9% in the first quarter.
+Ironwood Wealth Management LLC. now owns 3,598 shares of the conglomerate’s stock worth $700,000 after buying an additional 100 shares in the last quarter.
+Frontier Wealth Management LLC boosted its stake in Honeywell International by 3.9% in the first quarter.
+Frontier Wealth Management LLC now owns 2,931 shares of the conglomerate’s stock worth $560,000 after buying an additional 111 shares in the last quarter.
+Roundview Capital LLC boosted its stake in shares of Honeywell International by 0.7% during the first quarter.
+Roundview Capital LLC now owns 18,320 shares of the conglomerate’s stock valued at $3,565,000 after purchasing an additional 133 shares during the period.
+Finally, Merit Financial Group LLC boosted its stake in shares of Honeywell International by 5.1% during the first quarter.
+Merit Financial Group LLC now owns 2,853 shares of the conglomerate’s stock valued at $555,000 after purchasing an additional 139 shares during the period.
+74.27% of the stock is currently owned by hedge funds and other institutional investors.

 About Honeywell International (Get Rating)